Year round homeschooling doesn’t have to be boring! Add some fun activities to your February lessons with these units, printables, books, and more.

 Where has January gone?
 Hopefully, you missed the snow like we did, or you’ve thawed out if you got hit.
-If you enjoyed the activities in my Homeschool Through the Year: January post, you’ll love what I’ve got featured this month.
+If you enjoyed the activities in my Year Round Homeschooling: January post, you’ll love what I’ve got featured this month.

 February is packed full of learning opportunities both traditional and quirky.
 What are you looking forward to exploring with your kiddos?

 Kids of all ages can read about the human heart at their own level.
 After reading about the heart, they may enjoy these learning activities:

 • We used this site years ago to build an edible model of the heart.